Clickbank Vs Amazon Affiliate Program: Which One?

 The issue with digital products is, you can’t easily recommend them without trying them out first.

-If your blog is new, you’d be best to buy the product and check it out.
 This could get expensive after a while and Clickbank will only tolerate so many refunds before they block your account!

 If you’re more established, you could approach the owner and ask for a review copy.